- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 To say that Joseph Stalin (né: Ioseb Jughashvili) was Georgian is both true and untrue.
 As a communist, nationality was an irrelevant capitalist notion and he was simply thought of as a Soviet.
-Surprisingly, being an ethnic Russian was not a pre-requisite for a leader of the Soviet Union after all.
+Surprisingly, being an ethnic Russian was not a pre-requisite for becoming a leader of the Soviet Union.

 Having researched the figure of Stalin fairly well by now (where my intrigue is one of fascination, not admiration), neither the accounts of his accomplishments nor dreadfulness of his deeds would be sought here in his Georgian hometown.
 Instead I wanted to learn about where Stalin came from.
 What sort of upbringing did he have here in Gori?
 Did he have a troubled start to life?
-Did he enjoy playing Tiddlywinks as a youngster or go to bed with a plushy mishka?
+Did he enjoy playing Tiddlywinks as a youngster or did he like to go to bed with a plushy mishka?
 I tried to picture him being innocent and vulnerable at least at one point in his life.
-Maybe it’s my attempt to pinpoint where it all started to go wrong as his character became increasingly flawed.
-Or perhaps it’s my own humanity trying to rationalise that a man couldn’t have been born wholly evil.
+Maybe it’s my attempt to pinpoint where it all started to go wrong as his character became increasingly flawed, or else it’s my own humanity trying to rationalise that this man couldn’t have been born wholly evil.

 Owed to Stalin’s efforts to eliminate his pre-revolutionary biography, very little is known about his early years.
 What we do know is that he was born as an ethnic Georgian in 1878 in a small house in Gori to an alcoholic, abusive father and received little affection from his mother.
-Who would guess that the despot who would later go on to eradicate the Orthodox Church spent his early years studying at a spiritual seminary?
-From this point onwards his identities included: poet, atheist, Marxist, socialist, meteorologist, revolutionary, Bolshevik, train/bank robber, prisoner (escaping multiple times) and editor.
+Who would guess that the despot who would later go on to eradicate the Orthodox Church had spent his early years studying at a spiritual seminary?
+From this point onwards his identities included: poet, atheist, Marxist, socialist, meteorologist, revolutionary, Bolshevik, train/bank robber, prisoner (escaping multiple times), editor, chief cook and bottle-washer.
 He held various party and military positions before finally succeeding Lenin upon his death in 1924.